Terms of business

 10. The Provision of Services Regulations 2009

 10.1.
-We are registered to carry on audit work in the UK and Ireland and regulated for a range of investment business activities.
+We are registered to carry on audit work in the UK and regulated for a range of investment business activities.
 Details about our audit registration can be viewed at www.auditregister.org.uk under the reference number C001386037.

 10.2.
 Details of our professional indemnity insurers can be found on our website www.ellacotts.co.uk.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States or Canada.

 10.3.
 If for any reason circumstances arise that may result in a claim to our professional indemnity insurers, you give us your permission to notify them.

 11.1.
 We confirm that where you give us confidential information we shall at all times keep it confidential, except as required by law or as provided for in regulatory, ethical or other professional statements relevant to our engagement.

 11.2.
 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
 These subcontractors will be bound by our client confidentiality terms.

 12.1.
 As part of our ongoing commitment to providing a quality service, our professional services files are periodically subject to an independent external quality review.
 These external reviewers are independent qualified accountants and highly experienced and are bound by the same requirements of confidentiality as our partners, principals and staff.